Waveguide QED with Moessbauer Nuclei: Theoretical Description

 Here, $s=TE,TM$ labels the polarization while $\lambda$ labels the guided modes, which propagate with complex wave-numbers $q^s_\lambda$, the positive imaginary parts of which give the attenuation of the guided mode.

-In particular, compared to the guided mode contributions, the radiative contribution is small in magnitude and very short range, and due to the correspondingly large bandwidth in momentum space results in an overall Purcell factor and Lamb shift.
+In particular, \co{in the hard X-ray regime}, compared to the guided mode contributions, the radiative contribution is small in magnitude and very short range \cite{Lohse__2023}, and due to the correspondingly large bandwidth in momentum space results in an overall Purcell factor and Lamb shift.
 Thus, we will absorb it into our definition of the transition frequency and decay rate.

 Due to the very weak backscattering of X-rays outside the Bragg condition, we can neglect the backward propagating scattered field, with the substitution

 where $\Theta(x)$ is the Heaviside theta distribution.